artflutter/reactive_forms_generator/packages/reactive_forms_generator/README.md

 );
 ```

-This is two main issues that forced me to write this generator.
+These are two main issues that forced me to write this generator.
 In the next chapters of documentation you'll see how we define and annotate the model which describes the form state and
 how easy and elegant it works with a bit of magic from code generation.